North Region, Singapore: Education

 Residents living within the area have access to different educational facilities ranging from preschools to primary and secondary schools, as these are located around the different towns in the East region.
-The area is also home to various tertiary institutions such as, Republic Polytechnic, Yishun Innova Junior College and a special needs school, MINDS.
+The area is also home to various tertiary institutions such as, Republic Polytechnic, Yishun Innova Junior College and a special education school, MINDS.
 There is also an international school, GEMS World Academy, located in Yishun.